fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v1.6.1/Get-AzureWebHostingPlan.md

 Status : Ready
 ```

-This command gets all azure_2 web hosting plans in the current subscription.
+This command gets all Azure web hosting plans in the current subscription.

 ### Example 2: Get a specific web hosting plan in a subscription
 ```